 Why do words matter?

 - Here, let’s call it our “Feely Brain”.
-This part of our brain is responsible for most of our day to day actions and has learned how to distinguish between the surprising and the expected.
-This makes activities such as walking, reading and understanding nuances of social situations effortless.
+This part of our brain is responsible for most of our day-to-day actions and has learned to distinguish between the unexpected and the expected.
+This makes activities such as walking, reading and understanding nuances of social situations effortless

 - Allocates attention to the effortful mental activities that demand it.